rurreac/slider/README.md

 ##### `--http-redirect`:
 A redirect parameter must be at least a URL with a valid scheme and host (`http[s]://<host>[:<port>]`).

-HTTP connections will be redirected to the given URL, while Slider connections will proceed as usual.
+HTTP connections to the root path `/` will be redirected to the given URL, while the rest of the connections will proceed as usual.

+##### `--http-console`:
+Disabled by default.
+If enabled, it will serve the Slider Server Console at `/console` using xterm.js which connects to the Websocket Console.
+If `--auth` is enabled then authentication will be required to access the Websocket Console.
+In order to avoid sending credentials in plain text, enabling authentication also requires the server using TLS, otherwise it will refuse to start.
+If `--http-template` and `--http-redirect` are not provided, then the root path will redirect you to the authentication page (if `auth` is enabled) or directly to the console (if `auth` is disabled).

+##### `--headless`:
+Disabled by default.
+If enabled, it will disable the internal Console (accessed by CTR^C) and enable the Websocket Console.

 ##### `--verbose`:
 Choose the log level verbosity between debug, info, warn and error.
 When verbosity is set to `off` only non labeled and